nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 You don't wish to unsettle him, so you promptly adjust to his requests.
 Not that Tim seems to comprehend the difference between mere variables and the fundamental elements of the cosmic abyss.
 The art you're practicing isn't 'thinking' in the conventional sense - it's more akin to allowing Yggdrasil to channel its wisdom through you.

-"I don't exactly think, I&hellip; 'thunk' in your parlance, perhaps?
+"I don't exactly think, I… 'thunk' in your parlance, perhaps?
 You see, things are always most potent in twos," you attempt to elucidate your methods.
 "I believe you'd refer to them as pairs?"

 ```julia
 const pair = B(C)(C(I))